bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-faceted-textual-search.md

 With Storefront GraphQL's Faceted and Textual Search, you can ...

-This can be done using the `SearchProducts` field.
+These features are available by using the `SearchProducts` field.
+A merchant must enable Product Filtering for facets to be returned.
+In addition, only facets that a merchant marks visible will be returned.

-This page walks you through how to query products and facets.
+This page walks you through how to filter and query products and facets.
 See [GraphQL Playground](/graphql-playground) for full schema documentation.

 ## How to Filter Products and Facets